cerickson/python-training/README.md

-# python-training
+# Python Training
-Class materials, examples, exercises, and solutions for a basic python training class
+Class materials, examples, exercises, and solutions for an introduction to scientific python